 In this article, we demonstrate the use of Double-click and the Context Menu to resolve the Excel Chart total not showing issue.

-3 Suitable Solutions for Excel Waterfall Chart Total Not Showing
+Excel Waterfall Chart Total Not Showing: 3 Suitable Solutions

 The Excel Waterfall Chart is not displaying the total in its data points because Excel hasn’t assigned it as the total.
 To display the total, users need to set the specific values as the total.
 After setting the total value, the Waterfall Chart will show the total amount in its assigned color.